patszy/fastLearner/README.md

 After selecting a "Bad Answers" chapter from menu words are randomly loaded from saved words in local storage.

+You can delete all incorrect answers by clicking "Delete" button in menu.

 ### Choose language

 In header there are 3 icons.